Shawn Kemp: Personal life

-Kemp has seven children with six different women.
+Kemp has fathered at least seven children with six different women.
 His oldest son, Shawn Kemp Jr., played basketball for the University of Washington and another son, Jamon, played basketball at Southeastern Louisiana University.

 Kemp appeared on the 2009 season premiere of Pros vs. Joes.
 A photograph of Kemp dunking over Hakeem Olajuwon appears on the cover of NBA Jam Extreme.

 Kemp was the owner of a sports bar in Lower Queen Anne, Seattle named Oskar's Kitchen.
 The establishment closed in 2015.
 Kemp now owns a part of Amber's Kitchen on 1st Avenue in Seattle as well as a controlling interest in several Seattle venues.

 In October 2020, Kemp was part of a group that opened a cannabis dispensary in Seattle named Shawn Kemp's Cannabis.
 He was joined at the grand opening by former teammate Gary Payton, whose Cookies brand cannabis strain he sells at the shop.

 Legal problems

 On April 4, 2005, Kemp was arrested in Shoreline, Washington, for an investigation of drug possession.
 Kemp and another man were found with a small amount of cocaine, about 60 grams of marijuana and a semiautomatic pistol, according to the King County Sheriff's Office.
 On April 29, Kemp was formally charged with drug possession and pleaded guilty.
 Kemp was again arrested for misdemeanor marijuana possession in Houston, Texas, on July 21, 2006.

-On March 8, 2023, Kemp was arrested in Tacoma, Washington, in connection to an alleged drive-by shooting.
-No charges were filed against Kemp, pending further investigation, and he was released.
+On March 8, 2023, Kemp was arrested in Tacoma, Washington, in connection with an alleged drive-by shooting.
+Originally released without being charged, the following month Kemp was charged with first degree assault.
+Kemp pleaded not guilty to the first degree assault charge during a May 4 arraignment hearing in Pierce County Superior Court in Washington state.
+Following the hearing, he was released without bail.
+Kemp later pleaded guilty to second-degree assault, which carries a standard sentence of between three and nine months in prison, with one year of community custody.
+On August 22, 2025, was sentenced to home confinement on the charges.